 The previous provisions of the Labour Code of Ukraine did not clearly differentiate between homeworking and remote work.
 The amendments cure this flaw and legally distinguish these two separate modes of work.

 In contrast to homeworking, remote work foresees that an employee can work outside the employer's premises at any place of their choice by using information and telecommunication technologies; i.e., the employee does not have a fixed or defined workplace.
 Consequently, no employer’s consent is required to change the workplace.
-In addition, remote work can be combined with work in the office (blended working), if the parties agree on this option in the employment agreement.
+In addition, remote work can be combined with work in the office (blended working), if the parties agree to this option in the employment agreement.

 The amendments reflect the existing general rule requiring the execution of a written employment agreement about homeworking or remote work, which presumes the employee’s consent in order to be employed under or transferred to one of those work schedules.
 The Ministry of Social Policy is authorized to approve standard forms of homeworking and remote work agreements, which must be used by employers.
 They will be mandatory if an employer decides to transfer its employees to home-based or remote work permanently, i.e. outside the (current) emergency context.
 The standard forms are expected to be approved within three months after the publication of the law, by 27 May 2021.